moconnor16/Projects/README.md

 # Projects

-This repo contains my undergraduate thesis and a personal sports data analytics project.
+This repo contains my undergraduate thesis and a personal football data analytics project.

-My full thesis and code can be accessed directly below.
-To view my sports data analytics project in full you can download the R Quarto file and its associated data file below.
+The full PDFs and code can be accessed in this repo.

 ## 📘 Thesis
 - [Thesis PDF](Projects/Thesis/Thesis%20-Mark%20O'Connor.pdf)